interacto/interacto.github.io/v2/src/docs/angular-integration.md

 export class TabShapesComponent { ... }
 ```

-Similarly, to use a specific yet linear history for one component, you can use the method `interactoProviders` as depicted as follows:
+Similarly, to use a specific yet linear history for one component, you can use the method `interactoProviders`:

 ```ts
 @Component({